phenixdigital/phoenix_storybook/guides/sandboxing.md

 file.
 This is a remote path (not a local file-system path) which means this file should be served by your own application endpoint with the given path.

+If you are using ESM-style imports, you can set the `js_script_type: "module"`" option as well.

 You can also use this script to inject whatever content you want into document `HEAD`, such as external scripts.